ratchet-stpup/CinnamonTools/Applets/0dyseus@DesktopHandler/README.md

     - Adjust opacity of windows
     - Toggle show desktop
     - Switch between windows
-- Posibility to perform different actions for scrolling up and down over the applet.
+- Posibility to perform different actions for scrolling up and down.
-- Posibility to perform different actions on left and middle click on the applet.
+- Posibility to perform different actions on left and middle click.
 - Actions for up/down scroll and/or left/middle clicks.
     - Expo
     - Overview